srampras/srampras.github.io/index.md

 # Openings
 If you are interested in pursuing an MS/PhD in physical design or in any of the aforesaid problems, you can email me your résumé.
 Formal [admissions](https://www.ee.iitm.ac.in/msphd/admission.php) for these programs happen twice a year.
 If you are a researcher/developer in industry interested in solving similar problems, you are welcome to get in touch.

+**If you are an undergraduate student, please do not email asking for internships**.
+Apply for the IIT Madras' official [Summer Fellowship Programme](https://ssp.iitm.ac.in/summer-fellowship-registration).
+Application portals opens in February every year.